Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

-A novel Adaptive Memory Network with Self-supervised Learning (AMSL) AMSL \citep{zhang2022adaptive} is proposed for increasing the generalisation capacity of unsupervised anomaly detection.
-An autoencoder framework using convolutions can enable end-to-end training.
-AMSL integrates self-supervised learning and memory networks in order to overcome the challenges of limited normal data.
-As a first step, the encoder maps the raw time series and its six transformations into a latent feature space.
-In order to learn generalised feature representations, a multi-class classifier must be built to classify these feature types.
-During this process, the features are also fed into global and local memory networks, which can learn common and specific features to improve representation ability.
-Finally, the adaptive fusion module derives a new reconstruction representation by fusing these features.
+A novel Adaptive Memory Network with Self-supervised Learning (AMSL) \citep{zhang2022adaptive} is designed to increase the generalisation of unsupervised anomaly detection.
+AMSL uses an AE framework with convolutions for end-to-end training.
+It combines self-supervised learning and memory networks to handle limited normal data.
+The encoder maps the raw time series and its six transformations into a feature space.
+A multi-class classifier is then used to classify these features and improve generalisation.
+The features are also processed through global and local memory networks, which learn common and specific features.
+Finally, an adaptive fusion module merges these features into a new reconstruction representation.
+Recently, ContextDA \citep{lai2023context} utilises deep reinforcement learning to optimise domain adaptation for TSAD.
+It frames context sampling as a Markov decision process, focusing on aligning windows from the source and target domains.
+The model uses a discriminator to align these domains without leveraging label information in the source domain, which may lead to ineffective alignment when anomaly classes differ.
+ContextDA addresses this by leveraging source labels, enhancing the alignment of normal samples and improving detection accuracy.